 Growing tropical plants is quite popular here in Southern California.
-I have a few types of tropical plants already.
+I have a few types of tropical plants already, such as palm trees, plumeria trees and hibiscus.
 Below are some things I’ve learned about how to grow a tropical paradise.

 This post is for those growing areas that are warmer, although you can apply much of the below information to other climates.